Welcome to today's edition of the Rush 24-7 podcast.

 Well, for example, we couldn't pit white evangelical Christians against gays.

-We couldn't pit gun owners against, you know, blacks, and yet Carl could find a way to pit one group after another.
+And yet Call could find a way to pit one group after another.

-Gun owners.
+Gun owners?

-Ladies and gentlemen, page one of the Democrat Party playbook is keep people divided, fighting with each other, angry, resenting each other, make sure that there is constant crisis and angst, make sure there is no unity on whatever the issue, wedge everything, cause a gap to exist between everything, no desire for unity whatsoever unless their opponents decide to change their principles and drop their principles and join the Democrats.
+Cause a gap to exist between everything, no desire for unity whatsoever, unless their opponents decide to change their principles and drop their principles and join the Democrats.

-This is w we're listening to an alternative universe here.
+We're listening to an alternative universe here.

 Here's another one.